 The course will consist of lectures, debates and the design of an e-portfolio.
-A group eportfolio is a systematic collection of student work that represents student activities over a course.
-Electronic portfolios offer rich possibilities for learning and assessment, with the added dimension of technology as students will work with different graphic design software.
 Lectures will introduce the key topics and concepts of each theme.
-Videos and reading list will be available in advance so that students can prepare for the debates.
+Videos and a reading list will be available in advance so that students can prepare for the debates.
 Students are expected to participate actively in the discussions and express their views.
 The lectures will be complemented by debates discussing relevant topics and by the creation of an e-portfolio, which consists of 4 activities.
 Students will be divided into groups and will do the portfolio together.
 Part of the e-portfolio, will be done in class and later improved and polished at home.
 The case study, which is activity 4 of the e-portfolio will be presented by all members of the group in the last weeks of the semester.
 The final written exam will take place in the last day of class.

-Assessment type Assessment criteria Percentage FINAL EXAM At the end of the semester, students will be assessed through a written theoretical exam.
+ASSESSMENT AND GRADING Assessment type Assessment criteria Percentage FINAL EXAM At the end of the semester, students will be assessed through a written theoretical exam.
 Students will answer a series of short questions and will write a reflexive essay or will interpret a cartoon.
 50% E-PORTFOLIO In groups, students will work on an e-portfolio.
 This portfolio will have 4 activities.
 All the instructions will be available in Moodle and will be explained in the first sessions.
 1. CONCEPTS AND DEFINTIONS: MIND MAP 2.
 HISTORICAL OVERVIEW: TIMELINE 3.
 MAIN HAZARDS: CARTOON/GRAPH/IMAGE/INTERPRETATION 4.
-CASE STUDY ANALYSIS: WRITTEN PROJECT AND ORAL GROUP PRESENTATION: INFOGRAPHY 40%

-PARTICIPATION Active participation is essential to create a dynamic and entertaining atmosphere.
+CASE STUDY ANALYSIS: WRITTEN PROJECT AND ORAL GROUP PRESENTATION: INFOGRAPHY 40% PARTICIPATION Active participation is essential to create a dynamic and entertaining atmosphere.
 Regular participation in all classes is necessary to achieve full points.
 10%

-- Committing any serious academic misconduct, such as plagiarism of previously published material, the use of ChatGPT, or copying in the exam or any other graded activity, will imply not being able to pass the course in the ordinary assessment period. - At the beginning of the term, the professor will announce the office hours for the course.
-Tutorials are an essential part of the development of the course, and students may attend tutorials during the course within those office times, but it is recommended that they are arranged in advance with the professor. - Any non-face-to-face learning activity that requires the submission of an assignment/document, etc., will be submitted by the student through Moodle, always in PDF format. - To be able to take the final exam, students must not have missed more than one third of the classes without justification.
+- Committing any serious academic misconduct, such as plagiarism of previously published material, or copying in the exam or any other graded activity, will imply not being able to pass the course in the ordinary assessment period. - The use of AI to create complete works or relevant parts, without citing the source or the tool or without being expressly allowed in the description of the work, will be considered plagiarism and regulated according to the General Regulations of the University. - At the beginning of the term the professor will announce the office hours for the course.
+Tutorials are an essential part of the development of the course, and students may attend tutorials during the course within those office times, but it is recommended that they are arranged in advance with the professor. - Any non-face-to-face learning activity that requires the submission of an assignment/document, etc. will be submitted by the student through Moodle, always in PDF format.

+To be able to take the final exam, students must not have missed more than one third of the classes without justification.
 If this requirement is not met, the student may lose the right to be assessed both in the ordinary and extraordinary assessment period (art.
 93-1 of the General Regulations).
-Failure to attend to the first hour of a two-hour lecture, means having missed the whole session in terms of attendance, regardless of whether or not the student the second hour. - Students who fail the final exam (less than 5.0) will have to resit the exam in the "Convocatoria extraordinaria", even if the average with the portfolio grade is a pass, the exam has to be repeated if failed.
+Failure to attend to the first hour of a two-hour lecture, means having missed the whole session in terms of attendance, regardless of whether or not the student the second hour.